MRennnie/ecommerce_product_analytics/README.md

 User behavior analysis: segmentation, conversion, cart abandonment revenue drivers (PostgreSQL)

 ## Project Overview
-This pet-project explores user behavior data from an e-commerce platform using PostgreSQL.
+The project explores user behavior data from an e-commerce platform using PostgreSQL.
 The goal is to analyze how users interact with the product, identify key behavioral patterns, and evaluate factors influencing conversion, cart abandonment, and revenue.